ArieHein/terraform-train/azure/TF4/readme.md

 And this now, is the main start of this chapter - **Terraform  Modules**.
 These are the equivalent of functions / templates / libraries in other programming languages.
 It allows us to create an infrastructure construct that then can be called multiple times, with the ability to sometimes change some of its configurations.
 It creates a consistent way of creating resources and promotes the idea of Don’t-Repeat-Yourself (DRY).

 We can see that a module is first declared by using the **Module** keyword.
 In the Module block, we have variables that are then assigned a specific value.
-These are the equivalents of function parameters, that are then used inside the module.
+These are the equivalents of function's parameters, that are then used inside the module.
 Remember that interpolation creates a dependency that will be forced upon execution.

 The most important part of a module declaration is the **source** property.
 This tells Terraform where to get the module definition from.
 In our case we point it to specific relative folder path.
 Terraform Modules also support additional types of sources.